Pacific College Credit Hour Policy

 The program may accept limited transfer credit (no more than 20 credits) for prior coursework toward the post-graduate doctoral program that the Admissions Committee judges to be equivalent to the requirements for graduation from the doctoral program.
 Transfer credit may only be awarded for didactic course work that is equivalent to the doctoral level, supports the program’s objectives and meets the credits for completion of the program.
 These credits must come from an accredited institution or its international equivalent.
 The applicant must demonstrate that they meet the objectives of the courses being transferred by way of an examination or interview with the relevant faculty member.

-Students in the MSTOM program are qualified to sit for the California Acupuncture Licensure Exam and are subject to the following California Acupuncture Board (CAB) regulations:
+Students in the DAc, DACM, and MSTOM programs are qualified to sit for the California Acupuncture Licensure Exam and are subject to the following California Acupuncture Board (CAB) regulations:

 - Up to 100% transfer credit may be awarded for coursework and clinical instruction completed successfully at another acupuncture school or college that is approved by the board.
 (To be awarded transfer credit for such courses, the college where the work was completed must also be accredited by an accrediting agency recognized by the U.S. Department of Education, otherwise a Challenge Exam is required.)